geantendormi76/zhzAI/README-EN.md

 This is our highest priority milestone.
 We will build an **end-to-end, offline long-term memory system** for zhzAI, evolving it from a passive knowledge query tool into a proactive personal assistant that truly understands the user.

 *   **Core Capabilities**:
-    *   **Proactive Memory**: Users can ask the assistant to remember any piece of information via natural language (e.g., "Remember that John owes me $20, due next Monday").
+    *   **Proactive Memory**: Users can ask the assistant to remember any piece of information via natural language (e.g., "Remember that John owes me $20, due next Monday"), including but not limited to short texts (2-20 chars), images, and videos.
     *   **Intelligent Extraction & Task-ification**: The system will automatically extract key entities (people, events, times) and recognize intents that require reminders, creating tasks automatically.
     *   **Millisecond-level Feedback**: The memory system's queries and feedback will achieve millisecond-level response times, laying the performance foundation for future voice interaction.
 *   **Open Architectural Challenge**: We are actively exploring whether to build a separate, highly-optimized database architecture for the memory system or to implement a unified but logically isolated solution within the existing RAG architecture.
 We welcome expert advice from the community on this.